nathanielc/morgoth/mkdocs/src/overview/getting-started.md

 Now that Morgoth is running lets give it some data.
 The example configuration has configured Morgoth to listen on port `2003` for graphite structured metrics.

-Let's with start a simple example using the load on the host runing Morgoth.
+Let's with start a simple example using the load on the host running Morgoth.
 The [MGOF](#) algorithm, while simple, requires that the data be bounded.
 Since load data isn't really bounded we will just use a good approximation.
 Edit the configuration and set the `max` value in the `metrics` section to 1.5 times the number of CPUs on the host.
 Like this: